 A person who suffers a personal injury and seeks medical treatment is entitled to recover their medical expenses.
 This includes ambulance bills, hospital bills, as well as any follow up treatment, surgeries, or physical therapy.

 However, medical expenses are limited to the amounts that were actually paid or incurred by the injured party or their health insurance company.
 This means only the amounts that have been paid by the client, on the client’s behalf, or that are still owed.
 Recovery is not allowed for any amounts that have been written off or discounted by the health insurance company.

-Lost Wages.
-If you are injured and lose work due to pain, incapacity, or to attend doctor’s appointments, then you would be entitled to reimbursement for the wages attributed to the time missed from work.
+Sometimes, injuries prevent you from working.
+Therefore, if you are injured and lose work, then you would be entitled to reimbursement for the wages attributed to the time missed from work.
 If you get paid by the hour, then your recovery would be the total number of hours missed multiplied by your hourly wage rate.
 If you are a salaried employee, then your salary would be broken down into a per diem rate and your lost wages would be calculated accordingly.
-Lost wages are, however, subject to being discounted for incomes taxes.
-Even though personal injury settlements are not taxable income, Texas law states that lost wages that are recovered in a personal injury case are limited to the net wages after federal income tax liability.